fabioalcocer/rating-component-react/README.md

 - CSS custom properties
 - Flexbox
 - Mobile-first workflow
+- React
+- Hooks
-- Javascript Vanilla
+- UseRef
 - LocalStorage

 ### What I learned

-In this project I put into practice my knowledge in vanilla JS and learned how localStorage works.
+In this project I put into practice my knowledge in ReactJS and learned useRef hook.

 ## Author